bitmark-inc/feral-file-docs/Exhibition document_Solo Exhibition.md

 *The curator’s bio should offer an overview of your experience, and share any professional highlights that align with the theme(s) of your Feral File exhibition. *

 - Email: Curator needs to fill in
-- Legal name: Curator needs to fill in
+- Curator Legal name: Curator needs to fill in
 - Wallet address (This will be used to log into the Feral File admin platform): Curator needs to fill in
 Biography: Curator needs to fill in